Scenarios

 PDFs as textual scenarios

-How it works: Add a placeholder {{ text }} to a question text to use the text of a PDF page as a parameter in the question.
-When you run the survey with the PDF scenarios, the text of each page will be inserted into the question text in place of the placeholder.
+To use this method with either object, we start by adding a placeholder {{ scenario.text }} to a question text where the text of a PDF or PDF page will be inserted.
+When the question or survey is run with the PDF scenario or scenario list, the text of the PDF or individual pages will be inserted into the question text at the placeholder.

 from edsl import QuestionFreeText, ScenarioList, Survey